Skip to main content

 The Civilian Cross-Border Service represents an innovative opportunity for young people to engage in a volunteering and training experience that crosses national borders, particularly between Italy and France.
 This mode of cooperation has also received a significant boost thanks to the Treaty of the Quirinal, a landmark bilateral agreement signed between the two countries in November 2021 and entering into force in February 2023.

-It is precisely in this context of enhanced cooperation that the example of the University of Genoa fits in.
-The university, together with the association Bowkra Sawa, will take part in a specific cross-border cooperation project between Italy and France.
-Thanks to this initiative, three French volunteers will be coming to serve at the University of Genoa, and their activities will be equivalent to those carried out in our Civil Service projects.
-This unique experience allows the young people to develop intercultural and linguistic competences, acquire new skills and actively contribute to community projects, while experiencing an important international mobility.
+It is precisely in this context of cooperation that the specific cross-border project between the UniGe and the association Bowkra Sawa of Marseille fits in.
+Following the agreement between the two parties, three missions for French volunteers were set up at the University of Genoa.
+This unique experience allows young people to develop intercultural and linguistic competences, acquire new skills and actively contribute to community projects, while experiencing an important international mobility.

 What they say about us